LunarLegacyStudios/Legacy-Clicker/README.md

 # Legacy Clicker

-A high-performance, customizable auto-clicker built to bypass standard input restrictions using direct Windows API integration.
+A fast, clean, and customizable auto-clicker utilizing native Windows API calls for reliable input delivery.

 [![Download Now](https://img.shields.io/badge/Download-Now-blue?style=for-the-badge&logo=github)](https://github.com/LunarLegacyStudios/Legacy-Clicker/releases/tag/Clicker1) ![Downloads](https://img.shields.io/github/downloads/LunarLegacyStudios/Legacy-Clicker/total?style=for-the-badge&color=green)

--- more details about legacy clicker once next update drops
+-- More details about Legacy Clicker features will be posted here once the next update drops.

 ### Antivirus False Positives

-Because this application is compiled from Python, some antivirus engines may flag the executable as a false positive.
+Since the app is packaged from Python, some antivirus scanners might flag the executable as a false positive.

-If your software flags it, this is a known issue common with PyInstaller executables.
-The source code has previously been manually cleared by Microsoft.
-If a new update triggers a temporary alert, it will be resubmitted for manual review.
+This is a common issue with PyInstaller builds.
+Microsoft has manually reviewed and cleared the code in the past.
+If a new update triggers a false alert, it will be resubmitted to Microsoft immediately for manual verification.

-### Security, Source Code & Ownership
+### Security, Code & Ownership

-* **Audit Friendly:** If you have safety concerns, you are permitted to decompile the executable to audit the source code yourself.
+* **Audit Friendly:** If you have safety concerns, you are welcome to decompile the executable to inspect the source code yourself.
-* **Proprietary Project:** Legacy Clicker is owned and operated solely by MaxBonello/LunarLegacyStudios.
-It is not open source.
+* **Proprietary Project:** Legacy Clicker is closed-source and owned entirely by MaxBonello/LunarLegacyStudios.
-* **Usage Restrictions:** You are strictly prohibited from sharing or redistributing any recovered or decompiled source code.
+* **No Distribution:** You are strictly prohibited from redistributing the source code or the compiled binaries.
-* **Forks:** You may fork this project, but you must provide clear, visible credit directly to MaxBonello/LunarLegacyStudios.
+* **Forks:** You can fork the repository on GitHub for personal use without needing permission.
+However, you must provide clear and direct credit to MaxBonello/LunarLegacyStudios (representing both names as one single merged entity).

-*Disclaimer: Some software or games explicitly ban automated inputs.
-Using this tool is at your own risk; the creator is not responsible for any account actions or bans.*
+_Disclaimer: Some games and platforms restrict automated inputs.
+Use this tool at your own risk.
+The creator is not responsible for any account actions or platform restrictions._